Muniswamy366/DesignPatternsRepo/src/dp/microservices/Architecture.md

 * Gateway may apply response filters or transformations
 * Gateway forwards the final response to the original user
 * User receives the response

+11. Subsequent Requests
+* For subsequent requests, the user's tokens are already available
+* The gateway validates the access token or uses the refresh token if needed
+* Steps 5-10 repeat for each request
+* This creates a seamless experience where the user only authenticates once